The views expressed in this article are solely those of the authors and should not be attributed to the European Payments Council.

 - framing the ecosystem for asset classes beyond finance to be able to move towards an open data economy in Europe.

-It gives us an opportunity to help drive ‘open payments’ in the through a scheme-based approach that unlocks and creates value whilst allowing for a fair distribution of value and risk between actors.
+It gives us an opportunity to help drive ‘open payments’ in the EU through a scheme-based approach that unlocks and creates value whilst allowing for a fair distribution of value and risk between actors.

-Arturo: First, we anticipate that the scheme will facilitate the move in Europe towards an ‘open data society’.
+Arturo: First, we anticipate that the SPAA scheme will facilitate the move in Europe towards an ‘open data society’.
 If implemented the right way, this move can create a wealth of innovation opportunities that feature a whole set of completely new client experiences accompanied by new revenue streams for market actors.

-Last but not least, we firmly believe that the scheme could be a stepping-stone towards ‘open finance’ beyond payments and ‘open data’ beyond finance.
+Last but not least, we firmly believe that the SPAA scheme could be a stepping-stone towards ‘open finance’ beyond payments and ‘open data’ beyond finance.

-What’s next in store for the MSG?
+What’s next in store for the SPAA MSG?

 Your reactions